 (Above, left to right)

 Pachysandra are evergreen perennials or subshrubs with leathery leaves that grow in all but dry soils in part or full shade.
-Hardy and drought-resistant once established and pest and disease free.
+They are hardy and drought-resistant once established and pest and disease free.
 Tiny white flowers in mid to late spring.

 Vinca minor or periwinkles are tough, fast-growing evergreen perennials for shade or part shade.
-Violet blue flowers from early spring to mid autumn.
+They produce violet blue flowers from early spring to mid autumn.
 Grow in all but the driest soils.